wine-compholio/wine-staging/README.md

 What is Wine-Compholio?
 =======================

-**Warning: Do not report bug reports at bugs.winehq.org when using this version!
+**Warning: Do not report bugs at bugs.winehq.org when using this version!
 Please take a look at our [Wiki](https://github.com/compholio/wine-compholio/wiki/Reporting-bugs) for more information about how to report bugs.**

-The **Wine "Compholio" Edition** is a special patched version of Wine that includes both patches written by our team directly and specific patches by third party developers that we consider good enough for inclusion.
-This can be seen as a testing version in preparation for patches to be submitted to upstream Wine - don't be surprised if you encounter additional bugs, which are not present in regular wine, and always report such issues to us (via github), so we can improve our fixes even further.
+The **Wine "Compholio" Edition** is a special build of the popular Wine software that includes both patches written by our team and selected patches by third party developers that we consider good enough for inclusion.
+This can be seen as a testing version in preparation for patches to be submitted to upstream Wine - don't be surprised if you encounter additional bugs, which are not present in regular wine, and always report such issues to us (via github!), so we can improve our fixes even further.
 Thanks!

 How to install and use Wine-Compholio